dmulyalin/ttp/docs/source/Template Tag/Template Tag.rst

 Template Tag
 ============

-TTP templates support <template> tag to define several templates within single file.
-Each template processed separately, no data shared between templates, but results of one template can be used by lookup functions in another template.
+TTP templates support the ``<template>`` tag to define multiple templates within a single file.
+Each template is processed independently — no data is shared between templates — but the results of one template can be used by lookup functions in another.

 Only two levels of hierarchy supported - top template tag and a number of child template tags within it, further template tags nested within children are ignored.

-First use case for this functionality stems from the fact that templates executed in sequence, meaning it is possible to use results produced by one template in next template(s), for instance first template can produce lookup table text file and other template will rely on.
+The first use case for this is that templates execute in sequence, so it is possible to use results produced by one template in subsequent templates — for example, the first template can produce a lookup table file that the next template then references.

-Another use case is templates grouping under single definition to simplify loading - instead of adding each template to TTP object, all of them can be loaded in one go.
+Another use case is grouping templates under a single file to simplify loading: instead of adding each template to the TTP object individually, all of them can be loaded at once.

 For instance::